Francisco100Iniesta/RetroMetInspector/README.md

 This enables functional interpretation of insertion-associated epigenetic variation across individuals or experimental conditions.
 ![Sin título-1](https://github.com/user-attachments/assets/0a38dafd-3caf-430e-bec9-572701e09050)

+**IGV coordinate file generation**: After pipeline completion, the workflow generates a coordinate file containing all detected insertion loci.
+This file enables direct visualization in IGV and facilitates systematic screenshot capture of insertion events.
+Detailed instructions for IGV-based inspection and screenshot generation are provided in a later section.
 ---

 ## 🧠 Biological Interpretation Enabled